CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 There are two exception types, checked and unchecked (also called runtime).
 The main difference is that checked exceptions are checked when compiled, while unchecked exceptions are checked at runtime.

 #### What is Error in Java and how does it relate to Exception?
+Both errors and exceptions are subclasses of the throwable class.
+Exceptions are related to the application itself while errors are related to the environment (JVM) in which the application is running.

+Errors cannot and should not be handled or caught.
+They signal severe problems during runtime that should stop execution.
+Two most common examples are stack overflow and out-of-memory errors.

 #### When does 'finally' block run?
 What it is used for?
 Could you give an example from your projects when you would use 'finally'?
+The code we defined in the finally block runs whether there was a caught exception or not.
+We usually use finally block to clean up the resources - e.g. we are reading from a file in the try block, we want to close the file no matter what.

 #### What is the largest number you can work with in Java?
 Built-in Java primitive type, Double MAX_VALUE